lennartkerkvliet/statutes/statutes.md

 # Individual Members' Group and Individual Membership Vetting Committee

-(1) The Individual Members Group shall be composed of those individuals who desire to affiliate with IFLRY   independently of a member organisation.
+(a) The Individual Members Group shall be composed of those individuals who desire to affiliate with IFLRY   independently of a member organisation.
-(2) Admission to the Individual Members Group shall be determined by an Individual Membership Vetting Committtee, consisting of one or more committee members selected by the Bureau and serving at the pleasure thereof.
+(b) Admission to the Individual Members Group shall be determined by an Individual Membership Vetting Committtee, consisting of one or more committee members selected by the Bureau and serving at the pleasure thereof.
 An individual member can terminate his membership by simple declaration to the secretariat or Individual Membership Committee.
 An individual Member who is not in good financial standing is automatically considered suspended until such time that he is in good standing again.
-(3) Members of the Individual Members' Group shall be considered individual members of IFLRY, and shall have the rights thereof at IFLRY General Assemblies.
+(c) Members of the Individual Members' Group shall be considered individual members of IFLRY, and shall have the rights thereof at IFLRY General Assemblies.
-(4) The election of the Individual Members Group Chair shall be done on the basis of one person, one vote, and shall require a majority of 50% of the votes.
+(d) The election of the Individual Members Group Chair shall be done on the basis of one person, one vote, and shall require a majority of 50% of the votes.
 Otherwise, additional rounds of voting will be held, with the lowest performing candidate eliminated in each round, until a majority is achieved.
-(5) The term of office for the Individual Members Group Chair shall be one year.
+(e) The term of office for the Individual Members Group Chair shall be one year.

 # Administration